GlusterFS/Notes/readme.md

 # GlusterFS

-GlusterFS is a file system that is designed to provide network storage that can be made redundant, fault-tolerant and scalable.
+GlusterFS is a distributed files system that is designed to provide network storage that can be made redundant, fault-tolerant and scalable.
 It’s particularly well suited to applications that require high-performance access to large files.
+Gluster File System allows you to create a single volume of storage which spans multiple disks, multiple machines and even multiple data centres.

 You can check out [GlusterFS's community Website here](http://www.gluster.org/).